Swelling in the ankles, feet or legs often goes away on its own. See a GP if it does not get better in a few days.

 How to ease swelling yourself

 Swelling in your ankles, feet or legs should go away on its own, but there are some things you can try to help.

-lie down and use pillows to raise the swollen area on a chair or pillows when you can get some gentle exercise, like walking, to improve your blood flow
+raise your legs or the swollen area on a chair or pillows when you can get some gentle exercise, like walking, to improve your blood flow